 Natalie Levin received a BA in English and Elementary Education, MLS/Library Science from Towson University, Towson, Maryland.
 She taught for 18 years in Baltimore County Public Schools.

-Howard Lynn received a BS from Hunter college and his MS from NYU.
-He is a former Executive Director for both United synagogue and JCC.
-He has been teaching for 36 years to children, teens and adults.
+Howard Lynne received a BS from Hunter college and his MS from NYU.
+He is a former Executive Director for both United Synagogue of Conservative Judaism and JCC.
+He has been teaching for 39 years to children, teens and adults.

 Rabbi William Marder

 Rabbi William Marder holds degrees from Harvard, Hebrew College, and Jewish Theological Seminary.
 After serving for almost forty years as a pulpit rabbi, he retired to South Florida, where he is active in Temple Torat Emet’s education programs.